A universal space for finite topological spaces: Hyperspaces of discrete spaces

+A subspace $A$ of $X$ is a \emph{deformation retract} of $X$ if there is a map (homotopy) $H:X\times I\rightarrow X$ such that for all $x\in X$, $a\in A$ and $t\in I$ the map $H$ satisfies $H(x,0)=x$ and $H(x,1)\in A$.
+The deformation retract is also called \emph{strong} if, moreover, $H(a,t)=a$.
+A topological space is \emph{contractible} if it has the homotopy type of a point.
+Deformation retracts preserve homotopy, that is, if a point is a deformation retract of a space, it is contractible.

-We study some topological properties of these hyperspaces.
-For instance, the space $\hiperf$ is strongly deformable to any of its points. \begin{prop} For every set $X$, the space $\hiperf$ is contractible.
-Moreover it can be strongly retracted to any of its points. \end{prop} \begin{proof}Let $A$ be any point of $\hiperf$, and $\bullet$ a single point; we will prove that $\hiperf$ can be retracted to that point.
-Let us consider the following continuous maps
+\begin{prop} For every set $X$, every point of the space $\hiperf$ is a strong deformation retract of it and hence it is contractible. \end{prop} \begin{proof}Let $A$ be any point of $\hiperf$.
+We will prove that $\hiperf$ can be retracted to $A$.
+The map $H:\hiperf\times[0,1]\rightarrow\hiperf$ defined by